ofek/asciinema.github.io/docs/index.md

 around the project, and last but not least, how to [support the project](donations.md).

-To get up to speed with asciinema follow the [getting started guide](getting-started.md).
+To get up to speed with asciinema, follow the [getting started guide](getting-started.md).
 It's a short, hands-on tutorial, which demonstrates what's possible, and leaves you with a good high-level overview of the tool.

-To get deeper navigate to the [manual](manual/index.md), which covers installation, configuration and usage of each asciinema component ([CLI](manual/cli/index.md), [player](manual/player/index.md), [server](manual/server/index.md)).
+To get deeper, navigate to the [manual](manual/index.md), which covers installation, configuration and usage of each asciinema component ([CLI](manual/cli/index.md), [player](manual/player/index.md), [server](manual/server/index.md)).
 It also includes the specification of the